 For our part, the institute will continue to offer support and guidance to our members to help you get to grips with the challenges that emerge.
-On a practical level, that means we will be reviewing and updating our guidance, where appropriate, and conducting research into how organisations – and internal audit functions – are adapting to the changes.
+We will be reviewing and updating our guidance, where appropriate, and conducting research into how organisations are adapting to the changes.

 Trump and Brexit: lessons in risk